Page Content

 1. Step 1.
 Student Information: Personal & Education

-This section is where the applicant needs to fill in details such as name, date of birth, social security number, e-mail address, etc. Having an FSA ID will prepopulate much of this information, saving time and effort.
-In addition to this information, some basic education-related information is sought, such as current study, grade level, graduation, etc.
+This section is where the applicant needs to fill in details such as name, date of birth, social security number, e-mail address, etc. An FSA ID will prepopulate much of this information, saving time and effort.
+In addition, some basic education-related information is sought, such as current study, grade level, graduation, etc.

 2. Step 2.
 Student Information: Finance & Marital Status

-Carrying on with this section could be made easy by using the IRS Data Retrieval Tool, accessed through the ‘Link to IRS’ button.
-Doing so can populate much of the information asked for, but for those who may be ineligible to transfer tax information from the IRS, there is always the option of filling up the form manually.
+This section could be carried on easily using the IRS Data Retrieval Tool, accessed through the ‘Link to IRS’ button.
+Doing so can populate much of the information asked for but for those who may be ineligible to transfer tax information from the IRS, there is always the option of filling up the form manually.
 This section also deals with the student’s marital status, and one should truthfully choose from never married, separated, divorced, widowed, or not married and provide relevant details as well.

 3. Step 3.
 Student Information: Dependency Status